Manish9097/Advance-House-Price-Prediction/README.md

 ## Description

-Housing prices are an important reflection of the economy, and housing price ranges are of great interest for both buyers and seller.Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
+Housing prices are an important reflection of the economy, and housing price ranges are of great interest for both buyers and sellers.
+In this project, house prices will be predicted given explanatory variables that cover many aspects of residential houses.
+The goal of this project is to create a regression model that are able to accurately estimate the price of the house given the features.

+Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
 But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
 ### MSSubClass: Identifies the type of dwelling involved in the sale.